AVx VideoLink comprises two distinct parts:

 The special AVx VideoLink encoding provides the perfect balance between low overhead/latency and high reliability.
+Feedback from the receiving client allows the encode quality to dynamically adjust to the available network capacity.
 A limited number of retries are permitted to maintain the consistency of the data stream, but the encoder can also abort the retries if the latency becomes too large.
 This allows the encoding process to accommodate some packet loss with significantly improved resilience over normal UDP-based delivery methods.

 A maximum per-channel bitrate can be specified, allowing only a portion of the available link bandwidth to be used so that other applications can share the link.
 If latency or packet loss worsen at any given time, the bitrate is automatically reduced from the configured maximum.

 AVx VideoLink can use a combination of hardware-based and software-based H.264 encoding in the server application, allowing optimum use of the resources available.
 As well as encoding camera video at an adaptive rate to meet the preconfigured or real-time bitrate requirements, the server application can optionally modify the frame rate to meet the constraints of the link bandwidth.

 - Accepts RTSP or ONVIF camera video inputs